pterodactylus42/annotationprocessor/README.md

 # Getting started

--mvn clean install the project
+- mvn clean install the project

+- see what the processor does by using it on the command line:

--javac -cp /path/to/simpleannotation-1.1.jar  -processor com.camacho.simpleannotation.processors.BuilderAnnotationProcessor FakeClassHappyPath.java
+- javac -cp /path/to/simpleannotation-1.1.jar  -processor com.camacho.simpleannotation.processors.BuilderAnnotationProcessor FakeClassHappyPath.java

--javac -cp /path/to/simpleannotation-1.1.jar  -processor com.camacho.simpleannotation.processors.BuilderAnnotationProcessor FakeClassNoDefaultConstructor.java
+- javac -cp /path/to/simpleannotation-1.1.jar  -processor com.camacho.simpleannotation.processors.BuilderAnnotationProcessor FakeClassNoDefaultConstructor.java

--you might have to refresh the project explorer
+- you might have to refresh the project explorer in order to see the resulting classes.

+- alternatively, add the generated .jar-file of the processor to your project.
+Right click on the project, select Properties, go to Java Compiler - Annotation Processing - Factory Path and add your .jar ...